16 Indian sailors detained in Equatorial Guinea: Ker CM seeks PM's intervention | Law-Order

 - India

-As the families of 16 Indian sailors including three from Kerala, detained in Equatorial Guinea, hoped the Indian government will ensure their speedy release, Kerala Chief Minister Pinarayi Vijayan on Tuesday requested Prime Minister Narendra Modi to intervene in the matter.
+Kerala Chief Minister Pinarayi Vijayan on Tuesday urged the Centre to intervene and ensure the release of 16 Indian sailors, including three from the state, held in Equatorial Guinea.

-In a letter to the Prime Minister, Vijayan requested him to direct Indian diplomatic missions in the countries concerned -- Equatorial Guinea and Nigeria -- ''to proactively intervene and facilitate the immediate release of the Norwegian vessel -- MT Heroic Idun -- and its crew who have been detained since August 12.
+In a letter to Prime Minister Narendra Modi, Vijayan requested him to direct Indian diplomatic missions in the countries concerned -- Equatorial Guinea and Nigeria -- to proactively intervene and facilitate the immediate release of the Norwegian vessel -- MT Heroic Idun -- and its crew who have been detained since August 12.

 ''Among the 16 seafarers, three are from Kerala.
 The vessel has been held unlawfully...,'' he added.